Oopiri: Casting

 After Haasan left the film, PVP Cinema claimed that her scheduled dates (from 10 December 2014 to 8 April 2015) were assigned for her convenience and the actress was civilly and criminally liable.
 The Nampally city court restricted her from agreeing to any new film and ordered a police investigation.
 According to Haasan's spokesperson, neither the actress nor Raaj Kamal Films International were legally notified.
-Haasan withdrew her defamation suit in April 2015 after R. Sarathkumar and S. Thanu intervened, and the court dismissed PVP Cinema's case.
+Haasan withdrew her defamation suit in April 2015 after R. Sarathkumar and Kalaipuli S. Thanu intervened, and the court dismissed PVP Cinema's case.

 Prakash Raj, Ali, Vivek, and Tanikella Bharani were cast in key supporting roles, with Jayasudha and Nikkita Anil playing Karthi's mother and sister.
 Kalpana made her Telugu-film debut in Oopiri, but she died in her sleep at age 50 during filming in Hyderabad.
 Anushka Shetty and Adivi Sesh made cameo appearances as a couple; the former played Nagarjuna's ex-girlfriend in the film.
 Gabriella Demetriades was cast in August 2015 after auditioning with five other international models in Hyderabad, and the film was her South Indian acting debut.
 Nora Fatehi made a special appearance in a song, and Shriya Saran had a cameo appearance.
+The Telugu and Tamil versions had a slightly different supporting cast to suit the nativity of both audiences.